 We are located in the foothills so we are a short hop to many local attractions that include river rafting, gold mines, wineries and historic towns with great eating establishments.
 There’s always something happened in downtown Placerville.To make things nicer for our guests we have the ability to rent a limited number of tents, cots, individual propane fire pits, BBQs, etc. - anything to make it easier for our campers.Come give our location a try – we think you’ll enjoy yourselves.

-The tent camping site is located along the creek between sites #5 and #15.
-It requires that you pass by two camping Tents (4 and 5) and is a smaller spot and recommended for a small or medium size tent (8X10).
-We limit the number of campers to 4 due to the space which narrows here.
+The tent camping site is located along the creek between sites #5 and #6A.
+It requires that you pass by two camping Tents (4 and 5) and is a smaller spot right on the creek and recommended for a small or medium size tent (8X10).
+We limit the number of campers to 4 due to the space.
 Each camp spot has its own picnic table along with a propane fire pit that is available for ambiance.
 Propane canisters are available for rental on site.

 Please note we adhere to a three day minimum of Memorial Day, 4th of July and Labor Day!

 - Check in: After 3PM

 - Accepts bookings: 9 months out Weeknight discount: 30% off